-Bring up tools these days and you’re bound to get yourself into a conversation about cordless battery technology.
+Bring up hand tools these days and you’re bound to get yourself into a conversation about cordless battery technology.
 And while tool manufacturers everywhere have been taking huge strides to make battery-driven power tools smaller, more powerful, and more efficient, sometimes a hand tool and a little elbow grease are all you need to get a job done.

 The global hand tool market is expanding, according to market research firm Technavio, which predicts that the industry will see a compound annual growth rate of nearly 4 percent between 2018 and 2022.
 Technavio points out that the growth is driven in part by an increase in DIYers, who complete home projects inspired by HGTV and Instagram.
 But the same tools are necessary for a number of professional residential trades, including builders, remodelers, plumbers, and electricians.